What is social housing?

 If you’re homeless or threatened with homelessness, the council may have to help you to stay in your home or provide you with somewhere to live.
 The Crisis website has more details about what you can expect from your council if you’re in this situation.

 How the council decides

 Councils allocate homes according to need and they set their own priorities.
 You should be able to check the rules and priorities on the council’s website.
-You can also ask for details of their allocation policy in the council’s housing office or contact your local Citizens Advice who may help you get a copy.
+You can also ask for details of their allocation policy from the council’s housing office or contact your local Citizens Advice who may help you get a copy.